kikin/watchlrsite/README.txt

 	fake data for testing and clear it out.

 /dependencies/*
-	Directory containing all project dependencies (see below).
+	All project dependencies (see below).

 -----------------------------------------